-Surface resistance is the force on objects moving across a surface, auch as an ice-skater skating on ice.
+Surface resistance is the force on objects moving across a surface, such as an ice-skater skating on ice.
 Grips on your shoes or car tires use friction to stop you slipping.
 Shiny surfaces have less fiction so they are slippier; rough surfaces have more friction so slow things down.

 Mechanisms or simple machines are tools or equipment such as pulleys, gears and levers.
 Simple machines can be used to turn a small force into a bigger force; this means we can use these machines to accomplish things more easily.
-Examples of simple machines are levers (which give us extra pushing or pulling force and help us lift great weights), gears (different-sized cogs which work together and give a machine extra force or speed) and pulleys (wheels and ropes used together to lift heavy objects).
+Examples of simple machines are levers (which give us extra pushing or pulling force and help us lift great weights), gears (different-sized wheels which work together and give a machine extra force or speed) and pulleys (wheels and ropes used together to lift heavy objects).